5112796

 Trumpeter swans at Union Slough NWR

-The Union Slough NWR Auto Tour Route will be open from May 3rd through May 12th in celebration of World Migratory Bird Day.
+The Auto Tour Route is currently closed to reduce disturbance to migrating waterfowl using the Core Area of the refuge.
+The Tour Route will be open again from May 9-18, 2025 in celebration of World Migratory Bird Day.

 Partners for Fish and Wildlife